cultuurnet/openapi2postman/README.md

 After cloning it, make sure to install it as a global package.

 ```
+# Checkout the repository
 git clone git@github.com:cultuurnet/openapi2postman.git

+# Switch to the checked out directory
 cd openapi2postman

+# Install dependencies
+yarn install

+# Install as a global npm module
 npm install -g .
 ```